California Laws for Defective Products

 Product liability law involves responsibility for dangerous products or those that are defective.
-It ranges from auto defective products to various medical devices and drugs.
+It ranges from auto-defective products to various medical devices and drugs.
 Consumers have the right to expect safe products.
-When that expectation is not met, the consumer can claim damages from the manufacturer or anyone in the design, assembly or marketing of the product.
-This involves the concept of vertical privity, which says that those in a vertical hierarchy such as the manufacturer down to the distributor are all responsible for the defective product.
+When that expectation is not met, the consumer can claim damages from the manufacturer or anyone in the design, assembly, or marketing of the product.
+This involves the concept of vertical privity, which says that those in a vertical hierarchy, such as the manufacturer down to the distributor, are all responsible for the defective product.

 - Design: This is the stage where a product is designed to meet its end goal.
 Design precedes manufacture and involves a defect in the planning stage for that product.
-One aspect of design defectiveness is if there was an alternate way to design the product without a risk.
+One aspect of design defectiveness is if there was an alternate way to design the product without risk.
 If there was, the plaintiff needs to show that the manufacturer would have been able to use an alternative design at a non-exorbitant cost.
 In addition, the final goal of a product’s design would be intact.